-At Deutschkreutz Castle (Schloss Deutschkreutz) I had a guided tour by owner Anton Lehmden.
-Artist Anton Lehmden is member of the Vienna School of Fantastic Realism and is presenting many of his works in the rooms of the castle.
+At Deutschkreutz Castle (Schloss Deutschkreutz), I had a guided tour by its owner Anton Lehmden.
+He is a member of the Vienna School of Fantastic Realism.
+You find many of his works in the rooms of the castle.

 On the way back to my hotel I passed the palace of Celle (Schloss Celle) again.
 Sometimes a walk around a castle at night is even more exciting than in the daylight.
 Especially if you are alone in the streets.